EliasOenal/verity/doc/cci.md

 # File Application

 The file application is a specific implementation leveraging the Common Cube Interface (CCI) to facilitate the transmission and reception of files over the Verity network.
+It only supports PIC and PMUC cubes to prevent files from unexpectedly changing.
 This application defines a set of custom fields tailored to handle file attributes efficiently.

 ## Application Identifier